-The WSBA Legislative Committee (WLC), a 30-member standing committee, meets three times during the fall.
-Its primary purpose is to ensure that WSBA-request legislation meets GR 12 and is vetted both internally and externally.
-WSBA-request legislation typically emanates from a WSBA Section.
-The WLC may also consider non-WSBA proposals submitted to the WLC for the purpose of seeking WSBA input and support.
-If the WLC votes to recommend approval of a WSBA-request bill, or support of a non-WSBA proposed bill, the proposal is submitted to the Board of Governors in November for formal approval or support.
+The WSBA Legislative Committee (WLC), a 16-member standing committee, meets multiple times during the fall months.
+Its primary purpose is to ensure that WSBA-request legislation meets GR12 and is vetted both internally and externally.
+WSBA-request legislation typically emanates from a WSBA section.
+The WLC may also consider non-WSBA proposals submitted to the committee for the purpose of seeking WSBA input and support.
+If the committee votes to recommend approval of a WSBA-request bill, or to support a non-WSBA proposed bill, the proposal is submitted to the Board of Governors in November for formal approval or support.
 WSBA-request bills approved by the Board are introduced in the upcoming legislative session.

 Status and summaries of our legislative activity